-The committee has decided that the contents of this publication will remain unchanged until the stability date indicated on the IEO web site under "http://webstore.iec.ch" in the data related to the specific publication.
+The committee has decided that the contents of the base publication and its amendment will remain unchanged until the stability date indicated on the IEC web site under "http://webstore.iec.ch" in the data related to the specific publication.
 At this date, the publication will be

 - reconfirmed;

 - withdrawn;

-- · replaced by a revised edition, or
+- replaced by a revised edition, or

-- amended
+- · amended.